 Conventional ways of performing self-energy calculations express all quantities in frequency and reciprocal space.
 This is natural because in solids the Bloch momentum is a good quantum number and, by working in reciprocal space, one takes advantage of the lattice translational symmetry.
 In the extreme case of the electron gas, the self-energy becomes diagonal in k.
 In fact, it has been found numerically that, in the Bloch-state representation, the self-energy is almost diagonal even in systems that bear little resemblance to the electron gas (Hybertsen and Louie 1986, Aryasetiawan 1992).
 The reason for this has been clarified recently by Hedin (1995).
 The frequency representation is also natural because most experiments generally focus on energy-dependent measurements.
 For example, photoemission spectra are measured as functions of momentum and energy.
 Theoretically, however, the self-energy becomes a multidimensional convolution when expressed in momentum-energy space which is computationally very expensive as may be seen in equation (75).
 In the spacetime representation, on the other hand, the self-energy in the GWA takes a simple multiplicative form

-$$\Sigma(\boldsymbol{r}, \boldsymbol{r}', t) = \mathrm{i}G(\boldsymbol{r}, \boldsymbol{r}', t)W(\boldsymbol{r}, \boldsymbol{r}', t).$$ (97)
+$$\Sigma(\mathbf{r}, \mathbf{r}', t) = iG(\mathbf{r}, \mathbf{r}', t)W(\mathbf{r}, \mathbf{r}', t). \tag{97}$$ and the non-interacting Green function $G^0$ is given by

 The polarization function also has a simple form